scrawlon/CSS-Animation-Blocks/README.md

 mainBlock.start();
 ```

-The above adds a **'groupOffset'** of 300 milliseconds, so each 'h1' element's
-animation will start with a 300 millisecond delay.
+The above adds a **'groupOffset'** of 300 milliseconds, so each 'h1' element's animation will start with a 300 millisecond delay.

 #### Nested AnimationBlocks
 Another element you can add to timecode objects is a **'blocks'** array.
-A complex animation can be split into smaller blocks combined into another
+Animations can be split into smaller blocks combined into another AnimationBlock.
-AnimationBlock.

-In the previous example, there's a mainBlock with animations applied to an
-'h1' elementSelector.
-Let's move that animation into its own 'h1Block' and
-include that in the mainBlock's **'blocks'** array.
+In the previous example, there's a mainBlock with animations applied to an 'h1' elementSelector.
+Let's move that animation into its own 'h1Block' and include that in the mainBlock's **'blocks'** array.

 ```JavaScript
 const h1Block = new AnimationBlock({